meghavardhan-git/portfolio/README.md

-# 🧠 Megha Vardhan Tammineni – Portfolio
+# 🧠 Megha Vardhan – Portfolio

 A personal developer portfolio built with Django to showcase my skills, projects, and technical journey.